 Rodrigo Uprimny, is a Colombian lawyer who holds a Ph.
 D. inPolitical Economy from the University of Amiens Picardie, a DSU (Master's Degree) in Sociology of Law from the University of Paris II, and a DEA (Master's Degree) in Social Economy of Development from the University of Paris I (IEDES).
 He is currently the director of the Center for the Study of Law, Justice, and Society (Dejusticia), and a professor of constitutional law, human rights, and theory of the state at the National University of Colombia.
 He was an auxiliary magistrate of the Constitutional Court and is amember of the UN Committee on Economic Social and Cultural Rights.
 He is the author of numerous articles on human rights, constitutional law, tensions between law and economics, drug trafficking, and the courts.

-Alicia Ely Yamin, is a Lecturer on Law and Global Health and Director of the JD/MPH program, as well as Policy Director of the Francois-Xavier Bagnoud Center for Health and Human Rights at Harvard University.
-She is also a Senior Associated Researcher at the Centre on Law and Social Transformation at the University of Bergen, Norway.
+Alicia Ely Yamin, is a Visiting Professor of Law at Georgetown University Law Center and the Program Director of the Health and Human Rights Initiative.
+She is also an Adjunct Lecturer on Law and Global Health at the Harvard TH Chan School of Public Health and a founding Global Fellow at the Center on Law and Social Transformation at the University of Bergen, Norway.
 Yamin has published dozens of scholarly articles and various books relating to health and human rights, in both English and Spanish, and has been awarded multiple distinctions in respect of her work on health and human rights, and in particular her leadership on sexual and reproductive health and rights.
 She frequently consults for the UN and other global agencies, including serving as the lead consultant for the Office of the High Commissioner for Human Rights on the application of rights-based approaches to the reduction of preventable maternal mortality and morbidity, which was adopted by the Human Rights Council in 2012.
 Yamin's work is also frequently cited by national and global entities, such as the WHO Commission on Social Determinants of Health, as well as by courts enforcing health rights.
 In 2011, she was named to serve as the only non-Colombian independent expert appointed by the Colombian Constitutional Court regarding the implementation of Judgment T 760/08, a major judgment that restructured the health system, and in 2015 was appointed by the Constitutional Implementation Committee of Kenya as only non-Kenyan on the Oversight Committee regarding activities to Implement Rights-based Approaches to Health Services Delivery.
 She regularly advises on strategic litigation and conducts training for both lawyers and judiciaries regarding the enforcement of health-related rights, including sexual and reproductive rights.
 Yamin was also recently honored by being named the Visiting Gladstein Professor of Human Rights 2015-16, at the University of Connecticut.